Colorverse Skyline & Atlanta Glistening Review

 The ink is medium blue with a whole lot of gold shimmer.
 You can see below on the Ro-Biki notebook the difference between not shaking and shaking the ink makes.
 I used the same three notebooks to test the ink on.
 The gold stands out so much it makes some of the letters straight up just look gold in the sunlight.
 I had to angle the paper to catch the shimmering effect.
 Apica's paper barely caught any of it though.
 It looks pretty dull on Apica, but looked amazing on UStyle's paper.
 Ro-Biki was somewhere in the middle, which for recycled paper, is really impressive.
 Unshaken, Atlanta looks pretty similar to Iroshizuku Asa-gao.
 In the sunlight, the blue looks medium blue to near black against the gold depending on the angle you look at it from.

-Like other shimmering inks, definitely make sure you shake the bottle before inking up your pen and every so often once you have inked it.
-I don't usually like blues in this shade, but the gold shimmer really made me love this ink.
-This one was harder to find online.
-I'm glad I manage to get a bottle.
-I wish these had come in the bigger bottles, honestly and that they weren't limited edition.
 Edit: After some sampling, while I haven't found anything exactly the same, Diamine offers to very similar shimmering inks to this one: Shimmering Seas and Blue Flame.
 I also tried J. Herbin's Bleu Ocean and Diamine's Cobalt Blue, neither of which were good matched.
 Shimmering Seas has a very similar effect as this ink when in the light, but the two are pretty different otherwise, with Shimmering Seas being a proper blue-black ink.
 Blue Flame is closer to the base color and has a nice golden shimmer to it, but it doesn't match the intensity of Atlanta's shimmer the way Shimmering Seas does.
 So, I suppose it comes down to which aspect is more important to you.
 I think Shimmering Seas matches the spirit of the ink more than Blue Flame, but only just barely, and Blue Flame is the most obviously similar in color.
 If you were using lower end paper, honestly Blue Flame would probably be the better option for color.
 I'm not really satisfied with either as being a real replacement for it, so I will keep looking.